explainers-by-googlers/cross-origin-storage/README.md

 #### Fingerprinting detection

 User agents are also expected to use (on-device) machine learning to identify possible fingerprinting attempts.
 For example, if a site crafts unique hashes for each user (which hints at fingerprinting), user agents can detect this and block the COS probing attempt.
-Popular browsers like Chrome have [successfully applied this technique](https://blog.google/products/chrome/building-a-more-helpful-browser-with-machine-learning/#:~:text=More%20peace%20of%20mind%2C%20less%20annoying%20prompts) for a long time to silence notification spam.
+Some user agents have [successfully applied this technique](https://blog.google/products/chrome/building-a-more-helpful-browser-with-machine-learning/#:~:text=More%20peace%20of%20mind%2C%20less%20annoying%20prompts) to silence notification spam.

 The knowledge an attacker can gain about a user depends heavily on the popularity of the resources stored in COS.
-If a user has a very popular resource stored, like a common AI model, a large Wasm module, or a popular JavaScript library, the attacker can only learn that the user visited one of the many sites that use this resource, which is not very useful information.
+If a user has a very popular resource stored, such as a common AI model, a large Wasm module, or a popular JavaScript library, the attacker can only learn that the user visited one of the many sites that use this resource, which is not very useful information.
 If a user has a very uncommon or even unique resource stored, the attacker can learn that the user visited one of the few sites (or the only site) that use this resource, which is more useful information.
-However, we expect that user agents will implement safeguards against such attacks, as described above.
+However, user agents are expected to implement safeguards against such attacks, as described above.

 ## Stakeholder feedback / opposition

-- **Web Developers**: [Positive feedback](#user-research) for enabling sharing large files without repeated downloads and storage, particularly in the context of huge AI models, large Wasm modules, and highly popular JavaScript libraries.
+- **Web Developers**: [Expressed support](#user-research) for enabling sharing of large files without redundant downloads and storage, particularly large AI models, large Wasm modules, and highly popular JavaScript libraries.

 ## References